-Soil - a.
-Reduce the concentrations of benzene and methylene chloride so that the presence of these chemicals at the site do not present an added risk of cancer of more than one in one million under the most conservative exposure scenario.

-b.
-Reduce the concentrations of organic contaminants in soils so that, to the extent feasible, contaminants do not leach from soils and contaminate groundwater to levels above standards.

-Groundwater - Reduce the concentrations of contaminants in groundwater to below NYS groundwater standards, to the extent technically feasible.

-Sediments - Indirectly remediate sediments by treating the source of contaminants to the sediments, site soils and groundwater.

-Air - Eliminate the exceedances of ambient air standards over the mudflats by eliminating the discharge of contaminants onto the mudflats from the site.

-Surface Water - Eliminate the sheen on surface water to comply with applicable surface water party standards.
+- Soil a.
+Reduce the concentrations of benzene and methylene chloride so that the presence of these chemicals at the site do not present an added risk of cancer of more than one in one million under the most conservative exposure scenario. - b.
+Reduce the concentrations of organic contaminants in soils so that, to the extent feasible, contaminants do not leach from soils and contaminate groundwater to levels above standards. - Groundwater Reduce the concentrations of contaminants in groundwater to below NYS groundwater standards, to the extent technically feasible. - Sediments Indirectly remediate sediments by treating the source of contaminants to the sediments, site soils and groundwater. - Air Eliminate the exceedances of ambient air standards over the mudflats by eliminating the discharge of contaminants onto the mudflats from the site. - Surface Water Eliminate the sheen on surface water to comply with applicable surface water quality standards.

-The following section addresses the a.
-The rives that have been evaluated to achieve these goals.
+The following section addresses the alternatives that have been evaluated to achieve these goals.

 VII.
-SUPPLARY OF THE EVALUATION OF THE REMEDIAL ALTERNATIVES
+SUMMARY OF THE EVALUATION OF THE REMEDIAL ALTERNATIVES